-Most of these section are written in a way that they start with a summary of the X(org) perspective, and then contrast it with how it is handled in Arcan.
+Most of these sections start with a summary of the X(org) perspective, and then contrast it with how it is handled in Arcan.

 As a precursor to the other sections, lets first take a look at two big conceptual differences.
 The first one is that in Arcan, the only primitive a client really works with is referred to as a ‘segment’.
 A segment is a typed IPC container that can stream audio and/or video data in one direction, ‘client to server’ or ‘server to client’.
 It also carry associated events, metadata and event-bound abstract data handles (e.g. file descriptors) in both directions.